Sustainability in Supply Chain > Supply Chain Management

 • We provide demand forecasts for materials required for mass production in advance to allow suppliers to make necessary preparations.

-• We operate a system-based automated ordering system based on agreed order quantities, lead times, etc. with suppliers.
+• We operate a system-based automated ordering system based on agreed minimum order quantities, lead times, etc. with suppliers.

 • We adhere to the principle of acquiring 100% of the ordered quantity.
 We prohibit any unilateral changes or cancellations to the quantity and delivery date without the supplier’s consent.
 If a change is necessary due to product discontinuation, specification changes, or demand changes, we negotiate with the supplier through the order change process.

-(In 2024, approximately 40% of all automated orders were adjusted through mutual agreement with suppliers after being placed.)
+(In 2025, approximately 40% of all automated orders were adjusted through mutual agreement with suppliers after being placed.)

 • We determine and deliver all payments in consultation with suppliers pursuant to the terms and conditions specified in individual contracts.

-(In 2024, we completed full payments to all 579 of our small and medium-sized suppliers in South Korea within 10 days.)
+(In 2025, we completed full payments to all 574 of our small and medium-sized suppliers in South Korea within 10 days.)

 Standard Supplier Contract

-* Requires compliance with obligations such as prohibiting child and forced labor, adhering to legal minimum wage standards, and following policies on minerals sourced from conflict-affected areas
+Requires compliance with obligations such as prohibiting child and forced labor, adhering to legal minimum wage standards, and following policies on minerals sourced from conflict-affected areas

 System-based risk management